as

 };

-Register the handleReadStatus() handler to return the login status when it's invoked by the system. getLoginStatus() must read the status through persistent storage as seen previously. getLoginStatus() is app specific.
+Register the handleReadStatus() handler to return the login status when the system invokes it. getLoginStatus() must read the status through persistent storage as seen previously. getLoginStatus() is app specific.

 Copied to clipboard.